 My takeaway: Unless you’re racing, that extra chocolate bar and warm layer is TOTALLY worth it!

 If you’re aiming to do a bikepacking trip like this, you probably know what your body needs.
 If it helps, here’s what I brought:

 ~20,000 calories, or about ~3,500/day.
-Enough to keep the fire hot!
+(This will obviously vary depending on the person.)
+Enough to keep the fire hot without towing a trailer!
 Dense calories is the name of the game, with a few luxuries.

 All the Grub (I’m vegan, so it’s all plant-based)

 11 freeze-dried meals.
 Backpacker’s Pantry pad thai is my favorite, with Kathmandu curry and other vegan options.
 One for dinner and another that I’d make in the morning and eat by noon each day…or 10 am, heh.

 A (plastic) jar of peanut butter and jam that I pre-mixed for trail burritos or for adding to oatmeal